What’s at Stake

 How Being Trauma Informed Improves Criminal Justice System Responses Train-the-Trainer expands your agency’s capacity to develop trauma-informed responses.
 This event trains experienced trainers on how to deliver our How Being Trauma Informed Improves Criminal Justice System Responses curriculum.
 This curriculum is for criminal legal and behavioral health system professionals who want to increase their understanding of trauma, create an awareness of the impact of trauma on behavior, and develop trauma-informed responses within their agency.

 The Train-the-Trainer (commonly known as the TTT) is an opportunity for your agency to increase its trauma-informed response capacity.
 Once your trainers have successfully completed the TTT, they are certified to deliver the trauma-informed responses training to other criminal legal system and behavioral health professionals within your agency or jurisdiction.
+Graduates of the training program report a greater understanding of the impacts of trauma and changes to their work and approach to individuals in contact with the criminal legal system (Krider et al., 2024).

 Our Model